Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

         }
 ```

-2. Testing buisness rule exception are possible with the Throws assert for example we have correct name for Bosses.
+2. Testing business rule exception are possible with the Throws assert for example we have correct name for Bosses.

 ```C#
         [Fact]